mikaelri/ot-harjoitusty-/quiz-app/documentation/architecture.md

 ```

 ### Highscores
-In the user page, the user can click "show top 3 highscores", to see the best three users and their points.
+In the user page, the user can click "*show top 3 highscores*", to see the best three users and their points.

 The ui calls the `get_top_highscores()` from the application logic, which fetches the details by calling the repositories layer.